 |Class IV||Larynx structures and epiglottis cannot be adjusted.
 Only soft palate is visible.|

 How far the patient’s head can be extended is important in the introduction of the laryngoscope.
 The patient’s head is hyperextended in order to reach a common axis of the mouth, the pharynx, and the larynx.
-Measures for dealing with difficult airways must be taken (see below) if this is not possible, e.g. in the case of the cervical spine stiffness in the context of ankylosing spondylitis, or it is only possible to a limited extent, for instance, due to cervical spine injuries.
+Certain measures must be taken for dealing with difficult airways.
+A difficult airway is a situation in which intubation either is not possible (e.g. in the case of the cervical spine stiffness in the context of ankylosing spondylitis), or it is only possible to a limited extent (for instance, due to cervical spine injuries).
 Normal extension of the head is approximately 35 degrees.

 At a glance: Assessment of the respiratory tract